 - Place the oats in a big bowl to be used in a few minutes

-In a medium saucepan combine sugar, milk, butter, cocoa powder, and salt, over medium heat, until butter has melted.
-Bring to a boil, and boil for 1 minute.
-Remove from the heat and add vanilla extract and peanut butter.
-Mix until combined.
+- In a medium-sized saucepan over medium heat, combine sugar, milk, butter, cocoa powder, and salt until butter has melted.
+Bring to a boil for one minute.
+Remove from the heat and add vanilla extra and peanut butter.
+Stir until combined.
 Pour the chocolate/peanut butter mixture over the oats and stir until combined.

 - Using a spoon or cookie scoop (I use this one to make them all uniform), drop cookies onto the prepared parchment paper-lined baking sheet.